WHAT IS YERBA MATE?

 YERBA MATE PREPARATION IN OTHER WAYS

-Yerba mate can be prepared in other ways.
+On our site, you can find a Yerba mate recipe that will suit you.
+There are a number of ways how to do it.
 One may purchase yerba mate tea bags.
-The tea bags are seeped in hot water.
+The tea bags seep in hot water.
 Eventually, one can make iced tea.
 People also use the tea bags to make sun tea.
 Simply, put the tea bags in a pitcher of water and place it in the sun.
 The sun brews the tea.
 Believe it or not, yerba mate can be made in a coffee maker.
 The machine is not able to extract as many nutrients as in the traditional method.
 However, it makes a good, nutritious drink.

 Place the yerba mate in the French press filter and slowly pour water over the mate.
 Allow the mate to soak well and pass through the filter.
 Brew for the desired amount of time (typically 4 to 6 minutes).
 Depress the plunger into the pot and serve.